Peter Franchot: Environment

-During the campaign, Franchot pledged to make Maryland the first net zero state for carbon emissions by 2030, protecting and cleaning the Chesapeake Bay, and building a statewide transit system.
+During the campaign, Franchot pledged to make Maryland the first net-zero state for carbon emissions by 2030, protect and clean the Chesapeake Bay, and build a statewide transit system.
 In April 2022, Franchot and seven other gubernatorial candidates signed a pledge with the Chesapeake Climate Action Network to support legislation to transition the state to use 100 percent carbon-free electricity by 2035 and to remove trash incineration from the state's "clean energy" classification in 2023.

 Franchot has faced criticism from environmentalists for his support of proposals to widen the Capital Beltway and Interstate 270, and to rebuild the American Legion Bridge, but he defends his stance by arguing that most vehicles on the road will be powered by electricity rather than gasoline by the time the improvements are made to the highways and bridges.

 Gun control

-In 1988, Franchot sponsored legislation that restrict the sale and manufacture of handguns.
+In 1988, Franchot sponsored legislation that restricted the sale and manufacture of handguns.
 The bill passed and became law on May 23, 1988.